logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 ### Specifying execution modes

 The `mode` parameter of the `@udf` decorator can be used to specify the execution mode of the transformation function.
+It accepts three possible values `default`, `python` and `pandas`.
+Each mode is explained in more detail below:

 #### Default
-This execution mode assumes that the transformation function is vectorized and can be executed as both a Pandas UDF and a Python UDF.
+This execution mode assumes that the transformation function can be executed as either a Pandas UDF or a Python UDF.
 It serves as the default mode used when the `mode` parameter is not specified.
 In this mode, the transformation function is executed as a Pandas UDF during training and in the batch inference pipeline, while it operates as a Python UDF during online inference.

 === "Python"